Frequently Asked Questions

 Q: How do I change an Incomplete grade?

 A: You can convert an incomplete (I or XI) grade to a permanent incomplete (INC) or final grade by emailing the Associate Registrar (firstname.lastname@example.org) with the course number, student name, and final grade.
-Final grades or permanent incompletes are due for Fall 2012 courses on Wednesday, February 20.
-2013 by noon.
+Final grades or permanent incompletes are due for Spring and Summer 2013 courses on Tuesday, October 1, 2013 by noon.

 More questions?
-Feel free to contact us (email@example.com)
+Feel free to contact us at email@example.com.